 What are soy curls?

-Soy curls are a unique and healthy whole-food product made by a family-owned, Oregon-based company named Butler Foods.
+Soy curls are a unique and healthy, 1-ingredient meat substitute made by family-owned, Oregon-based company Butler Foods.

-Unfortunately, Butler soy curls aren't widely distributed to grocery stores, but don't let unfamiliarity keep you from trying this amazing vegan meat replacement!
+Butler soy curls aren't widely distributed to grocery stores.
+But don't let unfamiliarity keep you from trying this versatile vegan product!

-The whole soybeans are slowly cooked, then textured and processed by special machinery that breaks them into strands (I like to picture a Willy Wonka-type environment for vegan meat).
+The whole soybeans are slowly cooked, then textured and processed by special extruder that shapes them into strands (I like to picture a Willy Wonka-type environment for vegan meat).

-The strands are then dehydrated and packaged, giving them an extended shelf life.
+The soybean strips are then dehydrated and packaged, giving them an extended shelf life.

-While less fat might sound like a good thing, and sometimes it is, soybeans are rich in healthy Omega-3 fatty acids.
-That's the kind of fat we want in our vegan diets.
+While less fat might sound like a good thing, and sometimes it is, soybeans are a good plant-based source of Omega-3 fatty acids (source).
+This is the kind of fat we want in our vegan diets.

 What do soy curls taste like?